-Evidence was received from the advisory panel in accordance with the requirements outlined in section 63(3) of the Measure.
+Evidence was received from the Advisory Panel in accordance with the requirements outlined in section 63(3) of the Measure.

-The responses received from the panel supported the purpose of the regulations, namely to achieve the basic objectives of the Measure; that the Welsh language has official status in Wales and should be treated no less favourably than the English language.
+The responses received from the Panel supported the purpose of the regulations, namely to achieve the basic objectives of the Measure; that the Welsh language has official status in Wales and should be treated no less favourably than the English language.

-Recognising that those regulated by the Commissioner will have concerns, emphasis was placed on developing a common understanding of the requirements of the Measure.
+Recognising that those regulated by the Welsh Language Commissioner will have concerns, emphasis was placed on developing a common understanding of the requirements of the Measure; the Legislation which led to these standards.

-As noted in response to previous investigations, the panel believed that the 'reasonableness and proportionality' of some of the standards should be considered in setting the requirements in compliance notices under section 44 of the Measure.
+As noted in response to previous investigations, the Panel believed that the 'reasonableness and proportionality' of some of the standards should be considered in setting the requirements in compliance notices under section 44 of the Measure.

-Every panel member agreed that service delivery standards should be proposed in Welsh.
-Three additional comments were received from the panel regarding service delivery standards.
+Every Panel member agreed that service delivery standards should be proposed in Welsh.
+Three additional comments were received from the Panel regarding service delivery standards.
 It was suggested that a database of customers' language choice should be kept in order to contact and communicate effectively with everyone.
-They also emphasized that signs must be bilingual for safety reasons rather than purely linguistic reasons.
-The panel also felt that providing translation facilities in public meetings was crucial.
+They also emphasised that signs must be bilingual for safety reasons rather than purely linguistic reasons.
+The Panel also felt that providing translation facilities in public meetings was crucial.

 The Panel believes that companies have a duty to do everything reasonably practicable to recruit bilingual staff in order to provide a full service.
-Similarly, they believe that modern technology should be maximised to ensure a fully bilingual service, accepting that fluency in Welsh and English is a specific skill in serving modern Wales.
+Similarly, they believe that modern technology should be maximised to ensure a fully bilingual service accepting that fluency in Welsh and English is a specific skill in serving modern Wales.